Adding P2P texting to your annual giving strategy

 Add a global ‘freeform’ survey question to all of your campaigns for Notes/Updated Contact information.
 This can help your senders capture valuable information they want to pull out of their exchanges.

-Following Up with your recipients
+Following up with your recipients

-Follow-up messages let you initiate an additional message to some or all of the people in a campaign.
-For example, you could send a follow-up message to everyone who RSVPd yes for an event reminding them of the event’s time and location.
+Follow-up messages let you send an additional message to some or all of the people in a campaign.
+For example, you could send a follow-up message to everyone who RSVP'd yes for an event reminding them of the event’s time and location.
 It is a good practice to think in advance about whether you plan to use a follow-up so you budget time during your campaign to roll it out, especially if you are on a Giving Day deadline.
 You can learn more about how follow-ups work here.

-Developing a campaign naming convention
+Developing campaign naming conventions